 Filing a Lawsuit

-In some cases, the insurance company rejects claims or continues to lowball the settlement.
+In some cases, the insurance company rejects claims for damages or continues to lowball the settlement.
 If our lawyers feel the process has reached an impasse, we will file a lawsuit and set our sights on civil court for resolution of your damages.
+We will explain each part of the court process and what you can expect.

 Before the trial begins, both sides of the case meet to exchange documentation and evidence.
 It is fairly common for defense attorneys to propose a settlement at this stage to avoid the uncertainty and cost of a trial.